I received a copy of this book in exchange for an honest review. All opinions are my own and I don’t make any commission from the links below.

 ‘The Gift Counselor’ was a finalist in the Wishing Shelf Book contest, as well as the winner of the Beverly Hills Book Awards, and so I’m so glad to have the opportunity of reviewing it on my blog!
 The book is also going to be followed by a sequel, ‘Best of all Gifts’, but I read it as a standalone, so the novel works as a standalone as well as part of a series!

 ‘The Gift Counselor’ is about a young woman, Jonquil Bloom, who loses her job working at a Children’s Home.
-Because of this, and because, after the death of her husband, she has been forced to bring up her son, Billy, alone, she decides to work at Clyde’s, a local department store, as an additional Christmas worker.
+Because of this, and because, after the death of her husband, she has been forced to bring up her son, Billy, alone, she decides to work at Clyde’s, a local department store.
 Although she starts off working with Rita at the perfume counter, it soon becomes clear that she has a gift for…well…gifts!

 She is brilliant at advising customers on their gift-giving dilemmas, and she soon creates a name for herself at Clyde’s as a ‘gift counselor’- someone who literally counsels customers on gift-giving situations- such as what they should buy for their loved ones or how to best receive an unwanted gift.
 This is definitely something I need, as I am rubbish at giving gifts!
 Along the way, Jonquil develops a theory surrounding why people give gifts, and whether all gifts have strings attached.